ora-io/docs/cle/zkoracle/develop-guide/bring-your-own-data-source.md

 #### a) Interface of DSP

-DSP is dependent in CLE lifecycle of executing, proving, onchain verifying.
+DSP is dependent on the CLE lifecycle of execution, proving, and on-chain verification.

 * `cle-api`: the entrance of all DSP, `dsphub` records all the available DSPs.
 * `cle-lib`: the provable wasm part, defines how to read data and calls the dsp-specific handle function in the proving stage.
-* `Factory Contract`: the verifier part, defines how to verify a DSP-specific CLE trigger tx onchain.
+* `Factory Contract`: the verifier part, defines how to verify a DSP-specific CLE trigger tx on-chain.

 #### b) Develop a DSP